Default Value: IW_OverrideOptions

 - Settings that are specified in the Tenant of the agent, which are overridden by:

-- Settings that are specified in the Agent Group(s) to which an agent belongs (Note: only Virtual Agent Groups defined with rules that are based on Skills are supported) — in cases in which an agent is a member of more than one group, Workspace Web Edition considers the union of options that are set in each group; if an option is declared in two different groups, each of which has a different value, Workspace Web Edition uses built-in rules to resolve the conflict (see Conflict Resolution for Configuration Options for information about how such conflicts are resolved), which are overridden by:
+- Settings that are specified in the Agent Group(s) to which an agent belongs (Note: only Virtual Agent Groups defined with rules that are based on Skills are supported) — in cases in which an agent is a member of more than one group, Workspace considers the union of options that are set in each group; if an option is declared in two different groups, each of which has a different value, Workspace uses built-in rules to resolve the conflict (see Conflict Resolution for Configuration Options for information on how such conflicts are resolved), which are overridden by:

 - Settings that are specified in the Person object that corresponds to the agent.

-Some specific Workspace Web Edition options can be defined in other objects and object hierarchies, such as: Action Codes--for example: Not Ready reason codes.
-The hierarchy is defined by the order in which the objects or codes are listed.
+Some specific Workspace options can be defined in other objects and object hierarchies, such as:

-A routing strategy can be used to override configuration options that you have defined by using the hierarchies that are described in Configuration And Administration By Using Options And Annexes.
+A Routing Strategy can be used to override configuration options that you have defined by using the hierarchies that are described in Configuration And Administration By Using Options And Annexes.

-Workspace Web Edition uses Transaction Objects of type object list.
-You can attach a transaction name or a list of transaction names to your strategy.
-The transaction names in the list of transaction objects should be separated by commas.
-Workspace Web Edition reads the transaction objects in the attached data at rendering time to override the static options.
+Workspace uses Transaction Objects of type object list.
+You can attach a transaction name or list of transaction names to your strategy.
+The transaction names in the list should be separated by commas.
+Workspace reads the transaction objects at rendering time to override the static options.

-Use the interaction.override-options option to define the key in which the Transaction object(s) are to be listed in attached data.
-If you set an override value, Workspace Web Edition will look for the transaction object that corresponds to the key-value pair.
+Use the interaction.override-option-key option to define the key in which the Transaction object(s) are to be listed in attached data.
+If you set an override value, Workspace will look for the transaction object that corresponds to the key-value pair.

-The conflict resolution for value options proceeds as follows:
+The arbitrary conflict resolution for single-value options proceeds as follows:

 - Agent Groups are sorted into ascending order by the name of the Agent Group.